Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

  - The Case and Power subsystems are not connected.
 6. Memory
  - The Case and Power subsystems are not connected.
-7. Connections and Buttons
+7. Ports and Buttons
- - The Connections and Buttons subsystem is directly connected to the Power subsystem.
-Specifically the Molex and USB connections providing the 24V DC and 5V DC needed to power the tool.
-Therefore the Connections and Buttons subsystem will be outputting the DC power signals to the Power Subsystem, in other words the DC voltage will be an input to the Power subsystem.
+ - The Ports and Buttons subsystem is directly connected to the Power subsystem.
+Specifically the Molex and USB Ports providing the 24V DC and 5V DC needed to power the tool.
+Therefore the Ports and Buttons subsystem will be outputting the DC power signals to the Power Subsystem, in other words the DC voltage will be an input to the Power subsystem.

 ## Case